This post walks through what it takes to code sign Windows installers in the cloud with an Extended Validation (EV) cert.

 - The “old school” method is still dominant: Certs are deployed on a physical dongle, referred to as a Hardware Security Module (HSM).
 That’s pretty incompatible with modern development workflows that use CI… which is the motivation for this blog post.

 - Luckily, the industry is in transition (read: 🐢🐢🤑) and both Google and Azure offer “cloud HSM” services.
 So….
 Microsoft won’t offer you the cert, but they’ll host it.
-And you’ll need to pay a bit ($5/mo) for opportunity to store your cert on a cloud HSM.
+And you’ll might need to pay a bit ($5/mo) for opportunity to store your cert on a cloud HSM.

 We’re going to use Azure to store the key and GitHub Actions to do the signing.
 If you just want to fast forward to the end result, check out my Pamplejuce template on GitHub.